nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 46 - The Tears.md

 ### Scene 2: The Breakdown

 - **Key Event:** Angelica has a raw, animalistic breakdown, screaming into her pillow for the life and person she lost.
-  - _Character Defining Moment:_ **Angelica Vance** — She finally lets go of the stoicism that carried her for 20 years.
+  - _Character Defining Moment:_ **Angelica Ward** — She finally lets go of the stoicism that carried her for 20 years.

 ---